Posted on

 name that hash

-Just like hashid and hash-identifier, this tool also got it right but it is giving us some additional information like where the hash is actually used.
+As you can see in the above image, this tool got it right and it is also giving us some additional information like where the hash is actually used.
 For example, Md5 is used in Linux shadow files.
 What about SHA-1 hash?

 It got this right too.
 Next, let’s give it a LM hash.